cmfunderburk/vmt-dev/docs/BIGGEST_PICTURE/vision_and_architecture.md

 Rather than assuming equilibrium prices exist and agents take them as given, VMT investigates:
 - What search protocols, matching algorithms, and bargaining mechanisms lead to price convergence?
 - When do bilateral negotiations yield uniform exchange ratios?
-- Under what conditions does decentralized exchange approximate Walrasian equilibrium?
+- Under what conditions does price information aggregation produce coordination?
 - How do spatial patterns, information frictions, and bargaining power affect market formation?

 ---